alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 The recent [Image GPT](https://openai.com/blog/image-gpt/) was a generative model for images, also based on large transformers.

 Was MuseNet state-of-the-art at audio synthesis when it came out?
-No. Is Image-GPT state-of-the-art for image generation?
+No. Is Image GPT state-of-the-art for image generation?
 Also no. Model architectures designed specifically for audio and image generation do better than both MuseNet and Image GPT.
 Focusing on that is missing the point OpenAI is making: